zuozhenggh/learning-library/oci-library/oci-hol/using-reserved-public-ip/using-reserved-public-ip/00-intro.md

 - **Author** - Flavio Pereira, Larry Beausoleil
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer
-- **Last Updated By/Date** - Kamryn Vinson, August 2020
+- **Last Updated By/Date** - Orlando Gentil, March 2021

 ## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/oci-networking).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
+Please submit feedback or ask for help by sending an email to livelabs-help-oci_us@oracle.com.
+Please make sure to include your workshop name and lab name.
 You can also include screenshots and attach files.
-Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.